odea-project/qAlgorithms/README.md

 on the algorithm presented by Reuschenbach, Renner et al. [https://doi.org/10.1021/acs.analchem.3c01079], but implements additional steps for finding the highest amount of statistically sound bins.
 Additionally, the prediction interval is used instead of the mass error.
+The function fitted to the simulated data has also been changed to provide even higher accuracy.
+For details on the implementation, refer to `src/qalgorithms_qbin.cpp`.

 ### qPeaks Algorithm
 As the current end point of `qAlgorithms`, `qPeaks` uses a comprehensive peak model